 Offbeat ways to save

 These won’t necessarily save a fortune, but every penny counts.
-When you’re living paycheck to paycheck, any way to save money is worth a shot!
+When you’re living paycheck to paycheck, our credit counseling advice is to consider any way to save money.

 - Reduce energy costs with LED light bulbs.

 - Use the cold setting on your washer for your laundry, then air dry your clothes instead of using the dryer.

 - Use cloth napkins instead of paper ones.

 - Bundle up with a hoodie and blankets instead of turning up the thermostat in the winter.

 - Keep your showers to less than five minutes if you can.
 You can set a timer on your phone to keep track.